inria-UFF/VRPSolverEasy/README.md

 python -m pip install --upgrade pip
 ```

-There is two differents way to install `VRPSolverEasy` :
+There is two different way to install `VRPSolverEasy` :

 The first way is to install it with `pip`
 ```
 python -m pip install VRPSolverEasy
 ```
-The second way is to following this steps:
+The second way is to follow these steps:

 - Download the package and extract it into a local directory
 - Move to this local directory and enter :